aveydd/Python-Percetive-Analysis/README.md

 # Python-Percetive-Analysis
-Web scraping of comments polarity
+Web scraping of product reviews

 We’ll extract these fields [Postive & Negative Comments] from the web page